Sunday, October 29, 2023

 The biggest risk with a greenhouse?
 Overheating!
 The sun’s rays are quite hot on a cloudless day.
 I open the vent on my greenhouses when it is sunny and in the 30’s.
 I will unzip the front door flap when it gets into the 40’s.
 In the 50’s, the cold crops really don’t need any protection.

 The crops that do well in early spring are the ones that do well over the winter in a greenhouse.
-Cold crops I like to grow under cover are arugula, broccoli, cabbage, celery, chard, cilantro, corn salad, fennel, kale, lettuce, mustard greens, parsley, peas, sorrel, spinach, cultivated dandelions.
+Cold crops I like to grow under cover are arugula, broccoli, cabbage, celery, chard, cilantro, corn salad, kale, lettuce, mustard greens, parsley, peas, sorrel, spinach, cultivated dandelions.
 Cold season crops for your edible garden

 No comments: